poga/hyperdrive-nested-archive/README.md

 # hyperdrive-nested-archive

-create nested [hyperdrive](https://github.com/mafintosh/hyperdrive) archives, where archives can have different owner.
+create nested [hyperdrive](https://github.com/mafintosh/hyperdrive) archives(archive tree), where each archive can have different owner.

 ## Install